videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 ```

 :::caution
-The capabilities of the device have a significant impact on how custom track configurations behave.
-Assuming a case where you set encoder configuration to 1080p but the webcam only supports 720p, then encoder configuration will automatically switch to the highest resolution that the device can handle, which is 720p.
+The behavior of custom track configurations is influenced by the capabilities of the device.
+For example, if you set the encoder configuration to 1080p but the webcam only supports 720p, the encoder configuration will automatically adjust to the highest resolution that the device can handle, which in this case is 720p.
 :::

 ##### What is `optimizationMode`?

-- It will specify the optimization mode for the video track being generated.
+- This parameter specifies the optimization mode for the video track being generated.

-- `motion` : This type of track should more focus on motion video.
-For example, webcam video, movies or video games.
+- `motion` : This type of track focuses more on motion video such as webcam video, movies or video games.

-  - This type of track will degrade `resolution` in order to maintain `frame rate`.
+  - It will degrade `resolution` in order to maintain `frame rate`.

-- `text` : This type of track should more focus on significant sharp edges and areas of consistent color that can change frequently.
-For example, presentations or web pages with text content.
+- `text` : This type of track focuses on significant sharp edges and areas of consistent color that can change frequently such as presentations or web pages with text content.

-  - This type of track will degrade `frame rate` in order to maintain `resolution`.
+  - It will degrade `frame rate` in order to maintain `resolution`.

-- `detail` : This type of track should more focus on details of the video.
-For example, presentations, painting or line art.
+- `detail` : This type of track focuses more on the details of the video such as, presentations, painting or line art.

-  - This type of track will degrade `frame rate` in order to maintain `resolution`.
+  - It will degrade `frame rate` in order to maintain `resolution`.

 ##### What is `multiStream`?

-- It will specify if the stream should send multiple resolution layers or single resolution layer.
+- This parameter specifies whether the stream should send multiple resolution layers or a single resolution layer.

-**`multiStream : true`** By default, VideoSDK sends multiple resolution video streams to the server (whether you are using custom video track or not), For instance, user device capabilty is 720p, so VideoSDK sends 720p along with 640p and 480p streams.
-This allows VideoSDK to deliver the appropriate stream to each participant based on their network bandwidth.
+The **`multiStream : true`** configuration indicates that VideoSDK, by default, sends multiple resolution video streams to the server.
+For example, if a user's device capability is 720p, VideoSDK sends streams in 720p, 640p, and 480p resolution.
+This enables VideoSDK to deliver the appropriate stream to each participant based on their network bandwidth.

 <center>